How Do I Calculate Leverage in Forex 1:10 and 1:100 - Leverage in Forex 1 10 and 1 100

 Total= 1000 - 200

-Total = $ 800 you have just lost 20 % of your trading account balance
+Total = $ 800 you've just lost 20 % of your trading account balance

-In trading leverage guide-lines: It is advisable to keep below 10:1 leverage which is still high, most professional money managers use 2:1 meaning they trade only 2 lots for every $100,000 in their account.
+In trading leverage guide-lines: It is advisable to keep below 10:1 leverage which is still high, most and many professional experienced money managers use 2:1 leverage meaning that they trade only 2 lots for every $100,000 in their account.

 Leverage and Margin Discussed